mgraupe/CalciumBasedPlasticityModel/Graupner2012PNAS/graupner2012.md

 <img src="outputFigures/Graupner2012PNAS_Fig4B.png" width="300px" />

-The png and pdf versions of the figure can be produced by running the script :
+The png and pdf versions of the Fig. 4B can be produced by running the script :
 ```python
 python Graupner2012PNAS_Fig4B.py
 ```